 Potatoes: Potatoes can several weeks when stored in the fridge.
 You will need to check that the potatoes look okay prior to consuming.
 Potatoes also tend to be a more affordable fresh veggie to purchase, especially when purchased in bulk.

 Frozen veggies: Frozen veggies are another great option because they have such a long shelf life.
 I personally love frozen riced cauliflower and frozen spinach.
-You can through either of these frozen veggies into a smoothie.
+You can throw either of these frozen veggies into a smoothie.
 You also can sauté the spinach in oil and garlic to make savory side dish.
 Additionally, you can use the frozen riced cauliflower to make Cauliflower Fried Rice.

 Bananas: Fresh bananas unfortunately do not last very long, maybe a week.
 However, I love purchasing bananas because 1) they seem to be the least expensive fruit and 2) they are so versatile!
 Once bananas begin to brown, you can use them to make banana bread, freeze them to use in a smoothie, or make banana ice cream.
 Bananas get sweeter as they ripen so browned bananas are ideal for baking or freezing for smoothies.